Harry-byte878/odin-recipes/README.md

 # odin-recipes
 This portfolio project is part of the HTML basics course on The Odin Project.
-I will demonstrate basic HTML skills such as writing a boilerplate, lists, heading, anchors, adding images and formatting text.
+I will demonstrate basic HTML skills such as writing a boilerplate, lists, headings, anchors, adding images and formatting text.